linksonice/tribal-tasks/README.md

 aws cloudformation describe-stacks | grep OutputValue | awk '{ print $2 }' | awk -F"\"" '{ print $2":5000"}' | xargs curl

-or just find the output IP, browse it on port 5000.
+or just find the output IP based on aws cloudformation describe-stacks --stack-name tribal-task2, and browse it on port 5000!

 FINALLY TO CLEAN UP: